learn-co-students/module-1-code-challenge-round-1-nyc01-seng-ft--object-relations-code-challenge---articles-1589894408/README.md

 - Object Relationships
 - Arrays and Array Methods

-## Instructions
+## Instructionsx

-To get started, run `bundle install` while inside of this directory.
+To get started, run `bundle install` while inside of this directory. x

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.